Is it Possible to Cancel a Health Insurance Plan?

 Real-Life Examples

-- Dan Tried to Save Money: Cancelled without a backup plan; a minor accident cost him ₹1.6 lakh out-of-pocket.
+• Dan tried to save money: Cancelled without backup plan, minor accident cost him ₹1.6 lakh.

 Frequently Asked Questions (FAQs)